 For mind mapping, you need a pen and paper or a whiteboard.
 First, write your main topic down and add related subtopics and issues.
 Then start growing your mind map by adding more issues to the subtopics or by adding new categories.
 You can use symbols, images, colors, or other graphical elements to get your creativity flowing.

 With mind mapping, you can capture everyone’s thoughts, build on them and visualize the connections of ideas.

 Charette procedure is a brainstorming technique to consider when you have a large group or multiple topics to discuss.
 With a large group, there is a risk that not everyone contributes, or it is harder to control the session when there are many people bouncing ideas.

-When all the groups have discussed about the topic or topics, the outcomes are discussed and shared with everyone.
+When all the groups have discussed the topic or topics, the outcomes are discussed and shared with everyone.

-In Gap filling, or Gap Analysis, the goal is to brainstorm ways to reach the goal.
+In Gap filling or Gap Analysis, the goal is to brainstorm ways to reach the goal.
 Gap Filling starts with identifying the current state and the goal where you want to be.
 Then you start filling in the gap between them.

 The participants brainstorm ideas to reach that goal and all the ideas are collected.
-After that, the ideas will be organized and developed into a course or an action to start going towards the goal.
+After that, the ideas will be organized and developed into a course or an action to start going toward the goal.

-I hope these brainstorming techniques help you boosting innovation and stronger collaboration.
+I hope these brainstorming techniques help you boost innovation and stronger collaboration.
 Keep in mind, these are just some of the best brainstorming techniques used and some of them might work better for your team than others.